dplummer7agm/pe-assessment/README.md

 ## did you complete the project? ##

 Almost.
 My solution is capable of receiving a CAD file, enriching it with data from a weather API and a parcel API, and displaying the results on a map in the web browser.
-I'm able to use the web parcel API you provided to gather information about the location of the incident, but I haven't figured out how to query for locations more specific than states.
+I'm able to use the web parcel API you provided to gather information about the state the incident occurred in, but I haven't figured out how to narrow it down to a more specific geo location.

 ## how much time did you spend on the project? ##